AISS Frequently Asked Questions (FAQ)

 - Click "Registration & Records"

-If you are placed on probation by your degree granting college (e.g. College of Arts & Sciences, School of Engineering, College of Education, etc.), AISS Advisors are available to provide support during your academic probation semester to discuss a strategy for a successful semester – including, but not limited to regular check-in meetings, study plan, and campus involvement.
+A: If you are placed on probation by your degree granting college (e.g. College of Arts & Sciences, School of Engineering, College of Education & Human Sciences, etc.), AISS Advisors are available to provide support during your academic probation semester to discuss a strategy for a successful semester – including, but not limited to regular check-in meetings, a study plan, and campus involvement.
 After a comprehensive discussion has been completed, AISS Advisors are able to endorse your Academic Probation documentation.
 Schedule an appointment with an AISS Advisor via LoboAchieve.